Updated October 31, 2021.

 1. Initial Franchise Fee: $29,500

-- If you choose to add items to the standard GO FAST kit or you choose to purchase a tanning bed, you may spend more.
+- If you choose to add items to the standard GO FAST kit, you may spend more.

-- If you have a larger club or choose to purchase additional equipment, your costs may be higher.
+- If you have a larger Club, choose to purchase additional equipment, or obtain financing from a different source, your costs may be higher.

 - The costs of construction and leasehold improvements depend upon the size and condition of the Club premises, the nature and extent of leasehold improvements required, the local cost of contract work, and the location of your Club.